 The Capital Investment Strategy needs to ensure that any capital investment decisions are both affordable and achieve the priorities as set out in the Carlisle Plan.
-The Council is at a point where capital resources have become scarce and as such any investment in assets is likely to have implications on the revenue budget.
+The Council is at a point where capital resources have become scarce and as such any investment in assets will have implications on the revenue budget.